Codulab/codeclass-challenges/spam-detector/readme.md

 3. more than 50 % of all messages had the same content, assuming that there were at least 2 messages;
 4. more than 50 % of all messages contained at least one of the words from the given list of spamSignals (the letters' case doesn't matter).

-Since you are applying for the Anti-Spam team at Codeclass, you want to make sure you understand how the basic spam detection programs worked.
-Implement a function that, given a stream of messages and a list of spamSignals checks if it is possible that the user is a spammer by checking the criteria above.
+Since you are applying for the Anti-Spam team at Codeclass, you want to make sure you understand how the basic spam detection programs worked. *Implement a function* (write a function) that, given a stream of messages and a list of spamSignals checks if it is possible that the user is a spammer by checking the criteria above.

 ### Example 1:
     For